its-your-favorite/Tip-Type/README.md

 The inability to type check in JS.

-What if I want to minify in production AND keep type checking in production?
+What if I want to minify?
 ----------------------------------------------------------------
-Then you'd have to use advanced notation.
+You're fine, because you won't minify until production and should disable this at production.

 What valid types can I check?